 Parents know they need car seats to protect their children in case of an accident.
 Selecting the best car seat is the confusing part.
 There are many variables to consider when selecting the car seat that will protect your child the best.
-With the following ten product reviews and the buyers guide, we will sort through all the issues you need to consider to help you select the best car seat for your three year old.
+With the following ten product reviews and the buyers guide, we will sort through all the issues you need to consider to help you select the best car seat for 3 year olds.

 Best car seats for 3 year olds Comparison Table

 |Model||Protection||Cup holders||Machine Washable||Item Weight||Product Dimensions||Minimum weight||Maximum weight|

 |Evenflo Symphony DLX||e3 Side Impact Protection||2||yes||21 pounds||27.5 x 21 x 21 inches||5 Pounds||65 Pounds|

 |Graco Size4Me 65||Simply Safe Adjust||1||yes||23 pounds||19.3 x 22.3 x 26 inches||4 Pounds||65 Pounds|

 |Britax Marathon G4.1||SafeCell Impact Protection||n/a||yes||19.5 pounds||21 x 18.5 x 26 inches||5 Pounds||65 Pounds|

 |Chicco NextFit||NextFit® has a steel-reinforced frame and is lined with EPS energy-absorbing||2||n/a||25.1 pounds||20.5 x 19 x 26 inches||5 Pounds||65 Pounds|

 |Peg Perego Primo Viaggio||Side Impact Protection (SIP), a Shock Absorbing Foam Element (SAFE) device and Expanded Poly Styrene (EPS) energy-absorbing foam||n/a||yes||11 pounds||18.7 x 21.2 x 26 inches||5 Pounds||65 Pounds|